 According to the IEA, an electric car requires six times the amount of mineral resources as a gas-powered car.
 This fact – combined with significant incentives to roll out EVs and anticipated supply shortages – has put pressure on automakers to build up and secure their mineral supply chains.

-This past January, General Motors announced a US$650 million investment in Lithium Americas, which is developing what could be the U.S.’s largest lithium mine; Ford, meanwhile, has recently signed deals with mining giant Rio Tinto and CATL, a Chinese battery manufacturer.
+In 2023, General Motors announced a US$650 million investment in Lithium Americas, which is developing what could be the U.S.’s largest lithium mine; Ford, meanwhile, signed deals with mining giant Rio Tinto and CATL, a Chinese battery manufacturer.
 More joint ventures like these – as well as those with new technology upstarts – are on the horizon.

 This could come into tension with the mining industry, which has a fairly standardized approach to how they sell their outputs, one that might differ from how OEMs typically engage with their suppliers.
 Wedding the two worlds – and integrating the right safeguards, due diligence processes, and contractual promises to make each party comfortable – will be key moving forward.